Rigid Gorenstein toric Fano varieties arising from directed graphs: Examples and concluding remarks

 \section{Examples and concluding remarks}

-In this section we give two different families of directed graphs such that their associated Gorenstein toric Fano variety is not $\mathbb{Q}$-factorial (equivalently smooth by {\cite[Theorem 2.2]{dimpoly}}) but rigid.
+In this section we present two different families of directed graphs such that their associated Gorenstein toric Fano variety is not $\mathbb{Q}$-factorial (equivalently smooth by {\cite[Theorem 2.2]{dimpoly}}) but rigid.
 Recall that we consider connected directed graphs such that every directed edge belongs to a directed cycle.
-We conclude with some remarks about the calculation of $T^1_{X_G}$ when $\mathcal{A}_G$ a square 2-face. \begin{proposition} Let $G_{2k}$ be a symmetric directed graph with $k \geq 2$ such that $G_{2k}^{\rm un}$ is a $2k$-cycle.
+We conclude this section with some remarks about the calculation of $T^1_{X_G}$ when $\mathcal{A}_G$ a square 2-face. \begin{proposition} Let $G_{2k}$ be a symmetric directed graph with $k \geq 2$ such that $G_{2k}^{\rm un}$ is a $2k$-cycle.
 Then $\dim (\mathcal{P}_{G_{2k}})=2k-1$ and every $(2k-3)$-faces of $\mathcal{P}_{G_{2k}}$ is a simplex.
 Hence $X_{G_{2k}}$ is $\mathbb{Q}$-factorial in codimension $2k-2$.
 In particular, $X_{G_{2k}}$ is rigid when $k \geq 3$. \end{proposition} \begin{proof} This follows from \cite[Proposition 4.3]{manyasp}. \end{proof} This proposition presents a family of directed graphs $G$ such that $X_G$ is rigid and $\mathbb{Q}$-factorial in higher codimension.
 Higashitani gave a characterization of all directed graphs whose associated Gorenstein toric Fano varieties are $\mathbb{Q}$-factorial.
 On the other hand, Theorem~\ref{thm:main} is a characterization of all directed graphs whose associated Gorenstein toric Fano varieties are $\mathbb{Q}$-factorial in codimension $3$.
-Then the following problem naturally occurs. \begin{problem} For any positive integer $k \geq 4$, characterize all directed graphs whose associated Gorenstein toric Fano varieties are $\mathbb{Q}$-factorial in codimension $k$. \end{problem}

-\begin{proposition} Let $G$ be a connected directed graph without multiple edges constructed by gluing directed $2k$-cycle and $2l$-cycle along any number of edges.
+Then the following problem naturally occurs. \begin{problem} For any positive integer $k \geq 4$, characterize all directed graphs whose associated Gorenstein toric Fano varieties are $\mathbb{Q}$-factorial in codimension $k$. \end{problem} Next, we introduce another family of non-smooth rigid Gorenstein toric Fano varieties. \begin{proposition} Let $G$ be a connected directed graph without multiple edges constructed by gluing directed $2k$-cycle and $2l$-cycle along any number of edges.
 Then $X_G$ is rigid. \end{proposition} \begin{proof} If $k \geq 3$ or $l \geq 3$, it suffices to consider the case $k=2$ and $l\geq 3$.
 Then the two even cycles can be glued along one, two or three edges.
 In all cases, $G$ has no directed subgraph $C_1$ and $C_2$.
 If $k=l=2$, then the only case where $G$ contains $C_2$ (or $C_2$) is the case where we glue the cycles along two edges.
 By Theorem \ref{thm:main}, since there exists a vertex $j$ with satisfied property, $X_G$ is rigid. \end{proof}